 Note: Intel's reference design thermal solution is an active heatsink; an extruded aluminum heatsink based and a fan attached to the top on the fin array.
 (See Figure 5)

 Section 3-2 Jumper Settings

-The EP-3VCA2 motherboard was designed with very few jumpers to make your installation faster and easier.
+The mainboard was designed with very few jumpers to make your installation faster and easier.